 Head of Department

-Adam Rothwell has been Head of History at Cranleigh since September 2015 and Master of the Scholars since 2016.
+Mr Adam Rothwell has been Head of History at Cranleigh since September 2015 and Master of the Scholars since 2016.
 He is a tutor in Loveday and also oversees the school’s debating society.
-Before coming to Cranleigh, Adam taught at Oakham School in Rutland, where he was an assistant boarding housemaster and Oxbridge co-ordinator, also teaching History and IB Diploma Theory of Knowledge.
+Before coming to Cranleigh, Mr Rothwell taught at Oakham School in Rutland, where he was an assistant boarding housemaster and Oxbridge co-ordinator, also teaching History and IB Diploma Theory of Knowledge.

-Adam studied at Gonville and Caius College, Cambridge, where he graduated with a double-first-class BA in History and 2005, and an MPhil in Historical Studies in 2006.
-Before becoming a teacher, Adam worked in the voluntary sector, where he briefly ran a charity.
+Mr Rothwell studied at Gonville and Caius College, Cambridge, where he graduated with a double-first-class BA in History and 2005, and an MPhil in Historical Studies in 2006.
+Before becoming a teacher, Mr Rothwell worked in the voluntary sector, where he briefly ran a charity.

 Lower School (IGCSE)

-In the Fourth Form, we study the causes, course and consequences of the First World War.
-We ask how it was possible for such a titanic conflict to emerge from such seemingly inconsequential causes (the opportunistic assassination of a man in Bosnia in June 1914); and we spend some time looking at how the fighting on the Western and Eastern Fronts developed over the course of the conflict.
+For this, we first ask how it was possible for such a titanic conflict to emerge from such seemingly inconsequential causes (the opportunistic assassination of a man in Bosnia in June 1914); and we spend some time looking at how the fighting on the Western and Eastern Fronts developed over the course of the conflict.
 We assess to what extent the War can be said to have been well-led, and to what extent soldiers and commanders were merely victims of circumstance.
 Examining the peace treaties that came after the conflict, we investigate whether they were fair, and to what extent they could be said to have sowed the seeds for the Second World War, twenty years later.
+To accompany the teaching of this vitally important period, we run a trip to the Somme battlefield over Easter.

 Our focus then shifts to international history, where we study the development of the Cold War in an atmosphere of post-war tension.
 We look in detail at some of the Cold War’s major flash-points – the Cuban Missile Crisis and the Berlin Crisis, for example – and ask how it was that the world came seemingly so close to destruction on so many occasions.
 Our final IGCSE topic is China in the 20th Century, where we examine the truly extraordinary story of how this country emerged from total chaos to develop, first, into a dictatorial regime, and then into something approaching a modern superpower.